 Chicago City Council

-The Commission on Chicago Landmarks (CCL) has approved preliminary landmark status for the Illinois Bell Building in The Loop.
-Located at 225 W Randolph Street, the building stands at the corner of W Randolph Street and N Franklin Street.
+The Chicago City Council has approved the landmark status and Class L tax incentive for the Illinois Bell Building.
+Located at 225 W Randolph Street in The Loop, the tower is located at the intersection of W Randolph Street and N Franklin Street.
 The tower rises 427 feet over 31 floors, and was constructed in 1965.
 The building was originally home to the headquarters of its namesake tenant, the Illinois Bell Telephone Company, while most recently home to AT&T offices.

 The Chicago Plan Commission has approved 43Green, a 10-story mixed-use development located at 4308 S Calumet Avenue in Bronzeville.
 Located at the intersection of E 43rd Street and S Calumet Avenue, the project site is a vacant lot adjacent to the CTA Green Line tracks.
 The development is a result of the collaboration between The Habitat Company and P3 Markets.